sr-murthy/fsrapiclient/docs/sources/fs-register-api.rst

 - **individuals** - individuals associated with the type of firms described above, either current or past
 - **funds** - investment funds or collective investment schemes (CIS),including subfunds of funds

-There is also a **common search** API endpoint that allows a search forany of these resources by a name substring and a corresponding type specification (firm, individual, or fund).
+There is also a **common search** API endpoint that allows a search for any of these resources by a name substring and a corresponding type specification (firm, individual, or fund).

 .. _fs-register-api.request-headers:

 Request Headers
 ---------------

-The FS Register API is read-only - all requests must use ``GET``, andinclude headers containing the API username and key:
+The FS Register API is read-only - all requests must use ``GET``, and include headers containing the API username and key:

 .. code:: shell